-Number Action Appoint a Comprehensive Plan Implementation Committee.
+Number Action Owners/Partners Timeline Priority Planning Elements Appoint a Comprehensive Plan Implementation Committee.
+Board of Selectmen Planning Board Economic Development, Planning and Conservation Department (EDPCD) 0-2 years Ø ALL!
 Incorporate goals for each department into annual operating budget review and 5-year capital planning.
 Ask departments to state how their budgets address the relevant goals.
+Board of Selectmen Town Administrator Town Treasurer Finance Committee All boards, committees and departments 0-2 years • ALL!
 Goal 1 Enhance Elm Square and The Pines as community gathering places with separate identities and purposes, and link both to the Merrimack River and the Community Trail.
 Elm Square 1.1 Review existing Business and R-3 Districts to ensure that the Table of Uses, Table of Dimensional Requirements, parking requirements (including shared parking for new construction), and development standards or design guidelines are compatible with the desired economic development and housing activities in this area, including mixed-use buildings (smaller-scale multifamily over commercial).
-Identify components of the by-law that need to be changed and begin the process for community discussion around zoning changes, 1.2 Review the Town of Groveland Development Permitting Guide (MVPC, 2016) to evaluate how the existing permitting process can be simplified and communicated to desired new businesses, such as restaurants.
+Identify components of the by-law that need to be changed and begin the process for community discussion around zoning changes, Planning Board EDPCD 0-2 years Ø 1.2 Review the Town of Groveland Development Permitting Guide (MVPC, 2016) to evaluate how the existing permitting process can be simplified and communicated to desired new businesses, such as restaurants.
 Consider a checklist format for specific business types.
-1.3 Improve public parking on School Street with striped parking spaces, landscaping, lighting, and signage to encourage people to park there for events at Elm Square.
-1.4 Identify business and property owners in Elm Square and along Main Street who may be interested in quarterly meetings about the Elm Square and possible improvements.
-1.5 Develop a storefront improvement program to address any combination of storefronts, building façades, signage, lighting, landscaping, outdoor dining, and parking areas.
+Board of Selectmen EDPCD Inspectional Services, Police and Fire Departments 0-2 years 1.3 Improve public parking on School Street with striped parking spaces, landscaping, lighting, and signage to encourage people to park there for events at Elm Square.
+Board of Selectmen Highway Department 0-2 years Ð 1.4 Identify business and property owners in Elm Square and along Main Street who may be interested in quarterly meetings about the Elm Square and possible improvements.
+EDPCD 0-2 years Ð 1.5 Develop a storefront improvement program to address any combination of storefronts, building façades, signage, lighting, landscaping, outdoor dining, and parking areas.
 Consider a matching grant or no interest loan to encourage participation.
-1.6 Begin discussions with the owners of the gas station and US Post Office site about redeveloping those properties to link Elm Square with waterfront views of the Merrimack River.
+Board of Selectmen EDPCD 0-2 years • 1.6 Begin discussions with the owners of the gas station and US Post Office site about redeveloping those properties to link Elm Square with waterfront views of the Merrimack River.
 Consider a land use study of the two properties that examines uses (such as a café or restaurant, parking, and green space) that create a defined gateway to Groveland from Haverhill and establishes a continuous link of green space from the Merrimack River to Gardner Street.
-1.7 Discuss the use of historic tax credits with property owners for the rehabilitation of existing historic buildings.
+Board of Selectmen EDPCD Planning Board 0-2 years • 1.7 Discuss the use of historic tax credits with property owners for the rehabilitation of existing historic buildings.
+EDPCD Historic Commission 0-2 years M